robgaston/osgw/day-2.md

 1. create a layer in GeoServer using the "places" table that we loaded in [Ex.
 2](index.html#31)

-1. enable JSONP on your Geoserver installation
+1. enable JSONP on your GeoServer installation

 1. include jQuery on your webpage

-1. retrieve "places" data from Geoserver as GeoJSON using jQuery & JSONP
+1. retrieve "places" data from GeoServer as GeoJSON using jQuery & JSONP

 1. add "places" to your Leaflet map as a GeoJSON layer